 - No money can be withdrawn until the individual is 59 ½ years old.

-Before opening an IRA for your kid or grandkid, we recommend seeking third-party advice.
+Before opening a Roth IRA for your kid or grandkid, we recommend seeking third-party advice.

 Financial Gift Idea #3: Savings Bonds